gatortarheel/aws-certified-cloud-2022/README.md

 - Global Reach
 - Economy of scale

-**Explain how the AWS cloud allows users to focus on business value**
+- Explain how the AWS cloud allows users to focus on business value
     - Shifting technical resources to revenue-generating activities as opposed to managing infrastructure

----
-### Domain 1 Cloud Concepts, Part 2
-> 2/17/2022

 **1.2 Identify aspects of AWS Cloud economics**
 - Define items that would be part of a Total Cost of Ownership proposal